 Popular Career Options

-Bachelor's degree graduates can qualify for office management and support positions at legal firms.
+After graduating with a bachelor's degree, you can qualify for office management and support positions at legal firms.
 Some possible job titles include:

 - Legal assistant